bigkahuna443/SkinModHelper/docs/guide/README.md

 ```

 We should have mentioned that the Skin Mod Helper will make your skin compatible with CelesteNet
 Skin Mod Helper use a hashSeed to do it, that "hashSeed" defaults is "[Options]"

-If your skin unfortunately conflicts with other skins when compatible with CelesteNet, then you can use this to change and fix it
+If your skin unfortunately conflicts with other skins when compatible with CelesteNet,
+Then you can use this to change and fix it.
 ```
   hashSeed: ["any"]
 ```